 The bill amends section 4511.01 of the Revised Code to classify specific vehicles operated by the Ohio Environmental Protection Agency (OEPA) and the Public Utilities Commission (PUCO) as public safety vehicles.
 This classification allows these vehicles to be exempt from certain traffic laws while responding to emergencies or enforcing regulations.
-The new legal language includes definitions for vehicles used by the PUCO's hazardous materials transportation enforcement section and the OEPA's environmental emergency response unit, particularly in situations involving hazardous material emergencies or pollution incidents that pose risks to human health or the environment.
-Additionally, the bill broadens the definition of "public safety vehicle" to include a wider range of vehicles utilized by these agencies during emergencies.
+The bill introduces new definitions for vehicles used by the PUCO's hazardous materials transportation enforcement section and the OEPA's environmental emergency response unit, particularly in the context of hazardous material emergencies or pollution incidents.
+Additionally, it broadens the definition of "public safety vehicle" to enhance operational capabilities during emergencies.

 Statutes affected: As Introduced: 4511.01